etohgame/kit/docs/client-objects/seats.md

 # Seats

-Seats are [`BasePart`](https://create.roblox.com/docs/reference/engine/classes/BasePart)s that weld a player to them when touched.
+Seats are parts that weld a player to them when touched.
 Sitting players are immedietely moved to the `Top` surface of the part and placed in a sitting animation.
 When the player attempts to jump, they will dismount from the Seat.
 Being a mountable, a player may be forcibly dismounted from a seat using a [Dismounter](dismounters.md).

 ## Use Cases